Feminism in Pakistan: Second phase: 1980s

-In Pakistan, the military dictatorial regime of Muhammad Zia-ul-Haq gained power and initiated the Islamisation of Pakistan.
+When the military dictatorial regime of Muhammad Zia-ul-Haq gained power, they initiated the Islamisation of Pakistan.
 These reforms replaced parts of the British-era Pakistan Penal Code, making adultery and fornication criminal offenses, and introducing the punishments of whipping, amputation, and stoning to death.
 The feminist movement in Pakistan highly opposed this implementation of Islam, which they believed to be based on an archaic understanding of Islamic literature, asking instead for liberal modernist interpretation.
 After much controversy and criticism, parts of the law were considerably revised by the 2006 Women's Protection Bill.

 In this context, the vocal Women's Action Forum (WAF) was formed in 1981.
 According to Madihah Akhter, General Zia ultimately sought to morally police the role of women in the public sphere, which brought unexpected pressure on Pakistani women.
 As a reaction to the form of Zia's Islamization, many Pakistani women, including writers, academics, and performers, became active in the opposition of these policies.
 Akhter argued that the younger generation of 1980s activists were more feminist in their outlook and approach; the Women's Action Forum, she says, used "progressive interpretations of Islam" to counter the state's implementation of religiously interpreted morality, and in doing so, gained the unexpected support of right wing Islamic women's organizations.
 They campaigned through various mediums such as newspaper articles, art, poetry, and song.